 $100 to $1,500

-Comenity Direct is a brand of Comenity Capital Bank which was founded in 1986.
+Comenity Direct rebranded as Bread Savings and is a product of Comenity Capital Bank—now a part of Bread Financial.
 It provides retailers with co-branded and private-label business cards.
-Comenity Direct was started in 2018 and is an online-only operation of the bank.
-It is based in Springfield, Missouri.
+It is based in Utah.

 What Does It Offer?

-If you're looking for a bank that can provide an all-in-one checking and savings solution, Comenity Direct won't be right for you.
+If you're looking for a bank that can provide an all-in-one checking and savings solution, Bread won't be right for you.
 It only offers savings products.

-However, if you're looking to earn a higher yield on your emergency fund, Comenity could be a great choice.
+However, if you're looking to earn a higher yield on your emergency fund, Bread could be a great choice.
 Below, we break down what its savings account and CDs have to offer.

 High Yield Savings Account

-The current APY on Comenity Direct's high-yield savings account is 1.00% APY.
-Comenity Direct also says that it constantly monitors the top rates offered across the banking industry.
+The current APY on Bread's high-yield savings account is 4.50% APY.
+Bread also says that it constantly monitors the top rates offered across the banking industry.

-If other high-yield accounts raise their rates, Comenity Direct says that it will raise theirs as well to make sure you're always getting one of the best yields available.
-In this way, Comenity is essentially promising to do the work of rate-shopping for you, and on a regular basis.
+If other high-yield accounts raise their rates, Bread says that it will raise theirs as well to make sure you're always getting one of the best yields available.
+In this way, Bread is essentially promising to do the work of rate-shopping for you, and on a regular basis.

 There is a $100 minimum to open a savings account and the maximum is $10 million.
 Interest is accrued and compounded daily and paid out monthly.